KostaD02/easy-pass/README.md

 # Easy pass

 Easy pass is self-hosting app for password managment.
-There are many great inspirations [vaultwarden](https://www.vaultwarden.net/), [passbolt](https://www.passbolt.com/), [bitwarden](https://bitwarden.com/) and others.

-But i was strugling to self-host them by myself, because of configurate https 😂.
-Because of that created **easy-pass**, idea is simple to have self-hosted password manager without https configuration, reverse proxy and similar things.
+There are many great inspirations [vaultwarden](https://www.vaultwarden.net/), [passbolt](https://www.passbolt.com/), [bitwarden](https://bitwarden.com/) and others but i was strugling to self-host them by myself, because of configurate https 😂 Because of that created **easy-pass**, idea is simple to have self-hosted password manager without https configuration, reverse proxy and similar things.

 > [!TIP]
 > I suggset to learn how to setup https because it's more secure context than just http.